stirofrancesco/Progetto-Finale-Machine-Learning/README.md

-├───demo.mp4                        #short video that explains how to use the app ├───demo.py                         #app that allows you to do inference ├───download_dataset.py             #script that allows you to download the dataset └───requirements.txt                #contains the dependencies
+├───demo.mp4                        #short video that explains how to use the app ├───demo.py                         #app that allows you to do inference ├───download_dataset.py             #script that allows you to download the dataset ├───Relazione_finale_ML.doc         #final relation of the project in doc format ├───Relazione_finale_ML.pdf         #final relation of the project in pdf format └───requirements.txt                #contains the dependencies
 ```